Uncle Sam Kicks Out Chinaman

 The George Dee Magic Washing Machine Company commissioned Uncle Sam Kicks Out The Chinaman in 1886.
-Published in Chicago by Shober & Carqueville Lithograph Co. the cartoon depicts patriotic symbol Uncle Sam kicking out the Chinese in order to promote The George Dee Magic Washing Machine Company's new detergent in an effort to displace Chinese laundry operators.
+Published in Chicago by Shober & Carqueville Lithograph Co., the cartoon depicts patriotic symbol Uncle Sam kicking out the Chinese in order to promote The George Dee Magic Washing Machine Company's new detergent in an effort to displace Chinese laundry operators.
 Above the borders of the image an advertisement in the lithograph reads:

 To Whom It May Concern: This is a Liquid Washing Compound, and is FULLY GUARANTEED BETTER THAN ANYTHING EVER OFFERED TO THE PUBLIC; its constant use will not injure the cloths nor turn them yellow.
 For sale by the Gallon, Half-Gallon and Quart.
 TRY A SAMPLE AND BE SURPRISED.

 History

-In America Chinese immigrants started arriving in the 1850’s, predominantly in the west coast and began working as domestic servants that included laundry services.
-At this time, Chinese immigrants were mostly accepted due to the industry’s need for workers and available settlements in western United States, especially in the emergence of the state of California.
-However, attitudes changed when jobs became scarce and competitive as a result of the nation’s economic depression in the 1870s.
+Chinese immigrants started arriving in America in the 1850s, predominantly in the West Coast and began working as domestic servants that included laundry services.
+At this time, Chinese immigrants were mostly accepted due to the industry's need for workers and available settlements in western United States, especially in the emergence of the state of California.
+However, attitudes changed when jobs became scarce and competitive as a result of the nation's economic depression in the 1870s.
 Companies could hire Chinese immigrants as cheap labor which was viewed as threatening.
 As an outsider, the Chinese immigrant began taking on the perception of "deceitful...despotic, cruel, filthy, [and] coward[ly]".
 As a result, violent riots against Chinese immigrants broke out across the American West.
 In 1880 a destruction of Denver, Colorado's Chinatown resulted in the death of a Chinese immigrant: Most Americans held racial biases against the Chinese.
 An example of such a bias comes from a proponent of the Chinese Exclusion Act: Senator John F. Miller of California.
 Miller was quoted as giving the following description of Chinese men: “machine-like…of obtuse nerve, but little affected by heat or cold, wiry, sinewy, with muscles of iron."1 This quote embodies the view of many Americans at the time, a view that the Chinese were different and therefore deserved different treatment.
 The image associated with this text is of Uncle Sam using a "magic wash" to rid the United States of the Chinese.
 The prejudice continued unhinged.
 Within hours the mob destroyed businesses, residences, and killed one Chinese resident.
 Denver's riot was one of 153 anti-Chinese riots that swept through the American West during the 1870s and 1880s.
 Because so few Chinese settled in the Great Plains during the nineteenth century, however, the Denver riot was one of two major anti-Chinese incidents to strike the region (the other was in Calgary in 1892).